fhiso/basic-concepts/basic-concepts.md

 The *property name* is a *property term*.

 The *property value* *shall* be a *term*, a *string*, or a *language-tagged string*.
+The *property value* *may* additionally be tagged with a *datatype name*, which is a *term name* defined in {§datatypes}.

-{.ednote}  Should *datatype-tagged strings* also be permitted as *property values*?
-At the moment *datatypes* are implicit.
-The *property value* is a *string* and its *datatype* is inferred from the *range* of the *property name*.
-If the *citation elements*, as defined in [CEV Concepts], are to become a subclass of *properties*, it will be necessary to allow *datatype-tagged strings*.
-Moreover, it will be necessary to pull the notion of a *localisation set* down into Basic Concepts.
+{.ednote}  The ability to tag *property values* with a *datatype* is not currently used in this standard, but is required so that *citation elements*, as defined in [CEV Concepts], can be a subclass of *properties*.
+More work is needed to fully harmonise these concepts, and it may become necessary to pull the notion of a *localisation set* down into Basic Concepts.

 *Properties* *shall not* have default *property values* that applies when the *property* is absent, however standards *may* define how an